ThinkbotsAreFree/Birdy/README.md

 # Birdy

 Birdy is
-* a message oriented virtual machine
+* a message oriented virtual machine,
-* a real-time **chatbot engine**
+* a real-time **chatbot engine**,
 * designed to be as small as possible while still being powerful and easy to use.

 A declarative language, based on special characters instead of keywords, is used to describe a population of nodes called "peers", which communicate asynchronously through a **publish/subscribe** system.

-Here is a complete list of the 28 characters with special meaning.
+Here is a complete list of the 30 characters with special meaning.

 ```
     |       peer